● Methodology · How we investigate

 Data handling and communication

 Information you provide is used solely to conduct the requested investigation.
 Case findings are cryptographically deleted within 48 hours of delivery acceptance.
 We do not store, sell, or share client data.
 Default communication is encrypted email; PGP and Proton are supported on request.
-Full details: Data Purge Policy.
+Full details: Data Purge Policy · Ethics Code.

 Further reading

-Request a Snapshot Scan A 1-page summary within 48 hours.
+A two-page summary within 48 hours.
 No commitment.